Philco: Radios

-Philco radios were notable for their economy of design without sacrificing quality or durability.
-Like other makers of the era, they offered a wide line of radios beginning with five-tube sets all the way up to high-fidelity consoles with 20 tubes in 1937-38.
+Philco radios were economical without sacrificing quality or durability.
+Like other makers of the era, they offered a wide line of radios beginning with five-tube sets all the way up to high-fidelity consoles with 20 tubes in 1937–38.
 Philco also made battery-powered radios which were by then called "farm radios", most of which had cabinets identical to their AC powered versions.
 The Philco "Baby Grand" (today called "cathedral" radios by collectors) was a shape that featured an arched top that wrapped from the sides over the top.
 This was for economic reason partly, as one piece of wood formed both the top and sides.
 Philco sold far more of this style than any other maker, a total of over two million (in over twenty models, with from four to eleven tubes) from 1930 to 1938; many of them exist today in collections.
 By today's standards, most are still excellent performing AM band radios when restored.

 A few of their innovations were very futuristic.
-From 1939 to 1941, they sold radios that were remotely operated by wireless controls, the one-tube "Mystery Control", used on their 13-tube model 116RX-SU (or 39-116).
+From 1939 to 1941, they sold radios that were operated by wireless remote control, the one-tube "Mystery Control", used on their 13-tube model 116RX-SU (or 39-116).
 This feature was not offered by any other maker until the 1970s stereo receivers.
 Philco ranked 57th among United States corporations in the value of World War II military production contracts.

 Another interesting product was the Philco "Beam of Light" 78 RPM record players offered in 1941 and 1942.
 These units had a tiny mirror attached to the player's needle.
 A beam of light was focused on the mirror which caused a vibrating light to hit a photoelectric cell and produce the audio signal.
 While this system had some advantages over the standard crystal phono cartridge of the time, it was unreliable and is today a very difficult unit to restore.

-Expansion into other products
+Expansion

+In 1941, in response to outside needs for personnel skilled in electronics, Philco founded a training and installation organization that evolved into its TechRep division, with hundreds of personnel styled as Field Engineers or TechReps in positions worldwide.
+This division later became the foundation for the Ford Aerospace organization.